Skylake-dev/Notes/Computer Security/Computer Security.md

 All this process assumes that the root CA is a trusted element and all the intermediate CAs have not been compromised.
 If they are, there is no automatic way to tell.

 ## Authentication
 Authentication is the act of proving that a certain entity is actually who it says to be.
-There are 3 main mechanism to perform authentication that involve using:
+There are 3 main mechanisms to perform authentication that involve using:
 - something you KNOW (*to know factor*): pin, password
 - something you HAVE (*to have factor*): door key, smart card
 - something you ARE (*to be factor*): face, voice, fingerprints